Manufacturing Business Intelligence vs. Business Knowledge

 Business Intelligence in its’ purest, provides insight into what’s happening around you.
 It slows down the fast-paced, rapidly changing and evolving environment.
 Utilizing this quality allows for creativity, flexibility, and most importantly, adaptability, which is the key to slashing expenses, maximizing resources and improving profitability.

-So what is good supply chain and logistics management?Warehouse scanner
+So, what is good supply chain and logistics management?
+Warehouse scanner

 The manufacturing industry needs Business Intelligence to respond to changing pressures within the supply chain, allowing for greater flexibility to meet demand changes.
 As a result, you gain a competitive advantage over others in your market.
 An optimal supply chain and logistics infrastructure provides great transparency of data, allowing decision makers to quickly anticipate, identify and resolve problems.
-Over time, supply chain and logistics managers can push this data down the line, creating optimal communication and preventing any red-faced, fist-slamming, papers flyin' meetings.
+Over time, supply chain and logistics managers can push this data down the line, creating optimal communication and preventing any red-faced, fist-slamming, papers a-flying meetings.

 RBW Logistics believes in the S.M.A.R.T metrics philosophy when it comes to Business Intelligence.

-SMART Metrics is:
+A SMART Metrics is:

-Simple - A really good metric does not have to be elaborate or complex.
+A really good metric does not have to be elaborate or complex.
 Simplicity is key.
 What purpose does the metric serve?

-Measurable - It must be measurable to track progress
+It must be measurable to track progress

-Results-driven - Good Business Intelligence is results driven.
+Good Business Intelligence is results driven.

-Timely - The analysis must be timely.
+The analysis must be timely.
 If someone is basing decisions on outdated data, the metrics are useless.

 RBW SMART Metrics Page 1RBW SMART Metrics Page 2